10 Sustainable alternatives to bubble wrap

 Since plastic bubble wrap was first created in 1957, retailers and people in general have used it as an inexpensive and effective way to protect delicate goods.
 Unfortunately, that convenience has come at a price.

-Overall, recycling plastic is becoming more difficult because of the volume generated.
+Overall, recycling plastic is becoming increasingly challenging due to the volume of plastic generated.
 Studies show that despite a 50% increase in recycling volume, the amount of plastic packaging that wasn’t recycled has increased by 2.0 kg per EU resident since 2009.

 10 Bubble wrap alternatives for those who give a damn about the planet